CHTechIndustries/Rimworld-Integrated/.github/ISSUE_TEMPLATE/suggestion.md

 ---
 name: Suggestion
-about: Suggest an idea for this project
+about: If you don't want to use discord or steam, this is the next best option!
 title: "[Suggestion]:"
 labels: enhancement
 assignees: ''